 On successful completion of this module, you will be able to:

-• Discuss the impact of stroke on the lifestyle of the individual over time
+• discuss the impact of stroke on the person and their significant others.

-• Demonstrate an understanding of service improvement and development within your practice.
+• demonstrate an understanding of service improvement and development within your own practice.

 Key Facts